vishal2468/Concurrency/README.md

 ## Need for Concurrency

 * Threads don't share data?
 No problem

-* Threads share constant (unchanging) data
+* Threads share constant (unchanging) data ?No problem
-No problem

-* Threads read and write to the same data
+* Threads read and write to the same data?
 Problem

 ## Two Race Condition Patterns